-The provider/registered manager/practice manager took complaints and concerns seriously and responded to them appropriately to improve the quality of care.
+The provider took complaints and concerns seriously and responded to them appropriately to improve the quality of care.

 The provider had a policy providing guidance to staff on how to handle a complaint.
 The practice information leaflet explained how to make a complaint.